slbailey/retrowaves/tower/docs/contracts/FFMPEG_SUPERVISOR_CONTRACT.md

     - If exit code is unavailable, log a clear message indicating it could not be determined.
     - Include wording indicating an stdin failure, e.g. containing "stdin" or "broken".
     - This is in addition to any generic "ffmpeg exited immediately at startup (exit code: X)" messages.
+  - **For state machine purposes, an EOF on stdout that indicates encoder termination MUST be treated as a liveness failure equivalent to `process_exit` and handled via [S13]:**
+    - State MUST transition to RESTARTING or FAILED (per restart policy).
+    - Implementations MUST NOT silently swallow EOF as a non-failure condition, even during BOOTING.

 ## 9. Public API Visibility